dagraham/etm-dgraham/README.md

 any white space character, including a space.

 Components can be joined the using "or" or "and".
-E.g., find reminders where either the summary or the entry for
+E.g., find reminders where the summary entry contains a match for "waldo" but the @d (description) entry does not:
-@d (description) includes "waldo":

-    query: includes summary waldo or includes d waldo
+    query: includes summary waldo and ~includes d waldo

 #### Archive queries